mpostol/OPC-UA-OOI/DataDiscovery/Readme.md

 The main challenge is where the recursive resolution process shall start.
 It seems we have the following options:

 1. Direct - the URI is URL of the XML/Json files containing all definitions required to configure application.
-2. Authority is DNS entry (more: [DOMAIN NAMES - CONCEPTS AND FACILITIES ](https://tools.ietf.org/html/rfc1034) )  in the information model URI zone – on promise services.
+2. Authority part of the model URI is a DNS entry (more: [DOMAIN NAMES - CONCEPTS AND FACILITIES ](https://tools.ietf.org/html/rfc1034) )  in the information model URI zone – on promise services.
 3. A selected root HTTP services, e.g. in the opcfoundation.com domain.